 A synopsis is a road map of your book that reveals whether you’ve woven a coherent, cohesive story.
 It’s the objective, high-level overview that will let you spot holes in your manuscript like a hawk spotting a rabbit dashing across the snow.
 Your synopsis can save you from wasting time and money moving forward with a manuscript containing big-picture issues neither you nor your beta readers spotted.

-Get everything working together
+A synopsis gets everything working together

 So many authors come to me for editing still unable to articulate what’s really going on in their books.
 How does one thing lead to the next?